 You’ll be grounded.
 The greatest thing we all, as human beings, are actually looking for, are not these physical needs.
 Like, sex is like eating.
 That’s why I keep going to food analogies.
 It’s a biological necessity.
 It’s less necessary than food, but it is something.
 It’s a biological drive.
 But once the drive is fulfilled, it’s done, especially for dudes.
 I mean, most dudes can only ejaculate once in a certain period of time, and then they’re like, “Ahh.”
 You’re done, right?
 You got to take some time to bounce back.

 There’s only so much satiation.
 It’s a physical pleasure.
 Physical pleasure is limited in its good feelings, gratification.
 And beyond the good feelings of getting to the point where I’m trying to get these guys to be more mature, to think about contribution, to think specifically about growth and contribution, and giving as how you feel love.

 Yeah, I know man.
-[INAUDIBLE] still fucking animals.
+You guys are all still fucking animals.
 I was there, so I get it.
 So maybe out of despair, maybe I got to quit.
 Maybe I got to do my plan z.
-I got to go to jail and have my three meals a day or something.
+I got to go to jail and have my three square meals a day or something.
 But maybe you guys aren’t ready.
 I don’t know.
 But I’m trying to get you there.
-I’m trying to help you see what you’re really looking for isn’t sex, hopefully isn’t just sexual gratification.
+I’m trying to help you see that what you’re really looking for isn’t sex, hopefully isn’t just sexual gratification.

 Honestly, the road to being a good pick-up artist is thousands of hours and years for the average guy.
 And all that just to get some sex?
 You’re better off making a shit load of money.
 What you’re really after, and hopefully you’ve reached that point.
 I’ve been doing this for over 10 years, so I know some guys haven’t.
 Then if you haven’t, then by all means, pursue the pick-up journey.
 Go out and just try to find that gratification and validation.